devops-qamar/Devops-learning-notes/README.md

+# Docker Notes
+Personal learning notes for Docker & Containerization

+---

-What is Docker?
+## What is Docker?

-Definition:
+**Definition:**
-Docker is a containerization platform that allows us to package an application along with all its dependencies into an isolated environment called a container.
+Docker is a containerization platform that allows us to package an application along with all its dependencies into an isolated environment called a **container**.

+---

-Container
+## Container

-A container is a running instance of a Docker image.
+A **container** is a running instance of a Docker image.

 It consists of:

-Application
+- Application

-Dependencies
+- Dependencies

-Required libraries
+- Required libraries

+---

-Problem Without Docker
+## Problems Without Docker

-“It works on my machine but not on yours”
+- “It works on my machine but not on yours”

-Application breaks when moving from development to production environment
+- Application breaks when moving from development to production environment

+---

-Solution Using Docker
+## Solution Using Docker

-With Docker, we package everything inside a container to ensure consistency across all environments.
+With Docker, we package everything inside a container to ensure **consistency across all environments**.

-When an application is packaged inside a container, it can run on any system without worrying about OS version or library conflicts.
+When an application is packaged inside a container, it can run on any system **without worrying about OS version or library conflicts**.

+---

-Faster Deployments
+## Faster Deployments

-Deployments become much faster because:
+Deployments become faster because:

-Containers start instantly
+- Containers start instantly

-Much faster compared to traditional Virtual Machines (VMs)
+- Faster compared to traditional Virtual Machines (VMs)

+---

-Loose Coupling (Microservices)
+## Loose Coupling (Microservices)

-We can achieve loose coupling by running multiple containers as microservices, where each service runs independently.
+We achieve **loose coupling** by running multiple containers as **microservices**, where each service runs independently.

+---

-Docker Images
+## Docker Images

-A Docker image is the blueprint of an application.
+A **Docker image** is the blueprint of an application.

 It contains:

-Application code

-Libraries

-Dependencies

-Versions

-Tools required to run the application

-Key Points:

-Docker images are immutable

-Once an image is built, it cannot be changed

-For updates, we create a new image

-Images are stored in Docker Hub or private registries for reuse

-Docker Containers

-A Docker container is a running instance of a Docker image.

-Characteristics:

-Lightweight

-Isolated

-Portable

-Provides an environment where the application runs

-Base Image in Docker

-A base image is the starting point for building a Docker image.

-In a Dockerfile, we inherit from a base image using the FROM keyword.

-Examples:

-Node.js application → node base image

-Python application → python base image

-Base images can be official images provided by Docker.

-Docker Volumes

-Docker volumes are used as a storage mechanism.

-Why we use volumes:

-Data persists even if the container is deleted

-Stored separately from the container’s filesystem

-Changes made in the local project directory automatically reflect inside the container

-Docker Compose

-Docker Compose is a tool used to manage multiple containers easily.

-Key Features:

-Uses a docker-compose.yml file

-Defines multiple services/containers

-Reduces complexity of long Docker commands

-Useful for large applications (backend, database, frontend, etc.)
+- Application code
+- Libraries
+- Dependencies
+- Versions
+- Tools required to run the application

+**Key Points:**
+- Docker images are **immutable**
+- Once an image is built, it cannot be changed
+- For updates, a **new image** is created
+- Images are stored in **Docker Hub** or **private registries**

+---

+## Docker Containers

+A **Docker container** is a running instance of a Docker image.

+**Characteristics:**
+- Lightweight
+- Isolated
+- Portable
+- Provides an environment where the application runs

+---

+## Base Image in Docker

+A **base image** is the starting point for building a Docker image.

+In a Dockerfile, we inherit from a base image using the **FROM** keyword.

+**Examples:**
+- Node.js application → `node` base image
+- Python application → `python` base image

+Base images can be **official Docker images**.

+---

+## Docker Volumes

+Docker volumes are used as a **storage mechanism**.

+**Why we use volumes:**
+- Data persists even if the container is deleted
+- Stored separately from the container filesystem
+- Changes in the local project directory automatically reflect inside the container

+---

+## Docker Compose

+Docker Compose is a tool used to manage **multiple containers easily**.

+**Key Features:**
+- Uses `docker-compose.yml` file
+- Defines multiple containers/services
+- Reduces complexity of long Docker commands
+- Used for large applications (backend, database, frontend, etc.)

+---